harishcalvin/astrofy-portfolio-blog/src/content/blog/post2.md

 tags: ["experience"]
 ---

-Yeah, that's me!
-Doing (showing off) a yoga pose. 😄
+Yeah, that's me! <del> Doing </del> Showing off a yoga pose. 😄

 So, why me?

 **Tech + Empathy**

-At Techifize.com, I provided tailored solutions to clients, especially non-tech customers, simplifying complex concepts and ensuring they felt confident and supported every step of the way.
-Whether it’s solving a technical issue or guiding users, trouble-shooting or even just a simple chat to help them understand, empathy is my way, which i enjoy doing.
+At Techifize.com, I provided tailored solutions to clients, especially non-tech customers, digitalizing inefficient, old-school processes, ensuring they feel confident and supported every step of the way.
+Whether it’s solving a technical issue, guiding their team-members, troubleshooting or even just a simple chat to help them understand about apps—empathy is my way.

 **Hands-on + Customer-Centric**